 Removable shield can add a layer of protection without compromising on the function thanks to the cutouts.
 For the front staff to effectively help the visitor, they need to be equipped with a spacious tabletop without any distractions, like cables that should be routed from the tabletop via cable management.
 Also, the front staff need an easy access to the necessary documents to successfully help the visitor or collaborate with a colleague.
 For this purpose, the modern reception should feature a smartly placed storage solution with locks, just in case the staff need to leave the desk.

 The waiting area hides the opportunity to leave a great impression on the visitor before the actual meeting.
 It is crucial to make his/her stay as pleasant and efficient as possible.
 A comfortable, easy to clean lounge chair is a good start.
 Offer a cup of coffee that your visitor can put on the stylish table, which is, of course, spill and scratch resistant and how office furniture affects productivity.
-While waiting for the drink to cool down a bit, your clients will find the conveniently integrated outlet in the chair.
+While waiting for the drink to cool down a bit, your clients will find a conveniently integrated outlet in the chair.
 And so, without any effort, all their devices will soon be fully charged.
 Now, they are ready to meet you knowing that they are being well taken care of.